-A significant challenge will be to meet water needs and uses associated with future development patterns in a manner that minimizes conflict
+Meeting water needs and uses associated with future development patterns in a manner that minimizes conflict

 The Treasure Valley population and economy has grown over the past decade and is expected to do so in the future.
 A recent study projects up to 650 KAF (WRIME 2010) could transition in use from agricultural to DCMI although a wide range of possible scenarios could occur.

 The Treasure Valley must begin to evaluate how best to fulfill the anticipated new demand for water, actively planning for expansion, while encouraging conservation and protecting existing uses and benefits.

-Maintaining Quality of Life
+Maintaining quality of life

-The challenge for the Valley will be to preserve the quality of life while being sensitive to the changing needs of the Valley into the future.
-Quality of life can include aesthetics, recreational needs, property values, socio-economic values and influences economic development.
+A challenge for the Treasure Valley will be to preserve the quality of life while being sensitive to the changing needs of the Treasure Valley into the future.
+Quality of life can include aesthetics, recreational needs, property values, socio-economic values, and influences economic development.
 Issues of quality of life are often subjective and water management decisions can affect quality of life in the Treasure Valley.
 How these issues influence water management will remain a challenge.